snaplet/docs-old/docs/03-getting-started/04-capturing.md

 # Capturing a snapshot

-Now that you're happy with your `.snaplet/transform.ts` file we'll capture a snapshot of your _development database_, which may be a slightly contrived, since the rest of your team would likely want to code against a snapshot of production or staging.
+Now that you've reviewed your `.snaplet/transform.ts` file and are satisfied with the transformations, Snaplet will capture a snapshot of your _local development database_.
+As we mentioned, this may be a slightly contrived scenario, as you and the rest of your team may want to code against a snapshot of your production or staging database instead.

-Stick with us, since the steps for capturing a snapshot of production are the same, the only difference being the switching of the connection string via a `SNAPLET_DATABASE_URL` environmental variable.
+Stick with us though, as the steps for capturing a snapshot of production (or any other database) are the same, the only difference being changing the connection string via a `SNAPLET_DATABASE_URL` environmental variable.

 At the end of this guide we'll go over different ways of capturing your production database in a self-hosted environment, or as a Snaplet Cloud Project.

 To snapshot your database, run `snaplet snapshot capture`